ssbc/ssb-spec-drafts/drafts/draft-ssb-core-gabbygrove/00/draft-ssb-core-gabbygrove-00.md

 I _think_ this is a solid format but wouldn't mind to be superseded by something else once it surfaces.
 As a migration path, I'd suggest we double down on `sameAs`.
 The _simplest_  case of it would be terminating one feed and starting a new one, while logically appending one to the other for higher levels of the protocol stack.
-The implications for indexing things like the friend graph and how to end feeds in the old format show that this needs to be coverted in a seperate spec.
+The implications for indexing things like the friend graph and how to end feeds in the old format show that this needs to be covered in a separate spec.

-# Adressed comments from ProtoChain
+# Addressed comments from ProtoChain

-Apart from chosing another library to CBOR for encoding the bytes this proposal changed the name of a couple of things.
+Apart from choosing another library for marshalling bytes this proposal changed the name of a couple of things.

 ## Event

 as [@cft](@AiBJDta+4boyh2USNGwIagH/wKjeruTcDX2Aj1r/haM=.ed25519) mentioned in [his first comment](ssb://%pXxsQeOENZ/M9vYAlf1+99tqvTY8WtVwSkOEfQddV2o=.sha256), _Message_ and _Meta_ were not easy to speak and reason about.
 "What includes what?" wasn't easy enough to answer.
-The _Message_ was conceptually redundant as well since it's fields can be in the _Transfer_ structure as well to achive the same results.
+The _Message_ was conceptually redundant as well since it's fields can be in the _Transfer_ structure as well to achieve the same results.
 Which is why there is just a single concept for this called _Event_.

 ## "Content Type"